 In recent years, supply chain disruptions have become more frequent and impactful, shaking industries worldwide.
 From natural disasters and geopolitical tensions to pandemics and cyber-attacks, these disruptions can halt production, delay deliveries, and inflate costs, challenging businesses of all sizes.
-The ripple effects can be severe, affecting everything from raw material availability to final product delivery.
+In 2024, global supply chains saw a 38% rise in disruptions, with causes ranging from factory fires and labor strikes to financial instability and leadership changes, according to a study by Resilinc.
+The ripple effects are severe, affecting everything from raw material availability to final product delivery.

-Supply chain disruption refers to any event that interrupts the seamless flow of goods and services from suppliers to customers, affecting the production, sale, or distribution of products.
+Supply chain disruption occurs when an event interrupts the smooth flow of goods and services, affecting production, delivery, or overall operations.
 These disruptions can stem from both internal and external factors, such as natural disasters, logistical failures, geopolitical events, or technological issues.
 A well-organized supply chain ensures smooth production and delivery, so any interruption can have significant consequences.

 For instance, external events such as hurricanes, earthquakes, or political instability can severely delay shipments or halt production.
 On the other hand, internal disruptions, like a factory fire destroying critical machinery, can lead to production stoppages, delayed deliveries, and increased costs across the supply chain.
 These events not only impact inventory levels but can create cascading delays that affect the entire supply network.